-Wipe the smooth steel rods with a clean cloth or paper towel.
+Wipe the smooth steel rods with a green scrub pad, clean cloth, or paper towel.
 The linear bushings leave a solid lubricant that builds up over time.
-Hearing squeaking noises while the printer is printing is likely a sign that the smooth rods need to be cleaned.
-NOTE: Never apply any lubricant or cleaning agent to the smooth rods; the bushings are self-lubricating.
+Squeaking noises while the printer is in operation is likely a sign that the smooth rods need to be cleaned.
+NOTE: Never apply any lubricant or cleaning agent to the smooth rods as the bushings are self-lubricating.